What is in this leaflet

-The following may be serious side effects and you may need urgent medical attention.
+The following may be serious side effects and you or your child may need urgent medical attention.
 However, these side effects are rare.

 - tingling or numbness.

-The following are very serious side effects and you may need urgent medical attention or hospitalisation.
+The following are very serious side effects and you or your child may need urgent medical attention or hospitalisation.
 All of these side effects are rare.

-If any of the following happen to you, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:
+If any of the following happen to you or your child, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

 - An allergic reaction: Typical symptoms include rash, itching or hives on the skin, swelling of the face, lips, tongue or other parts of the body

 - shortness of breath, wheezing or trouble breathing